-Just north of Little Island is another of New York City's innovative parks, the High Line.
+Just north of Little Island is another of New York City's unique parks, the High Line.

-On Little Island, there are 30 species of trees, 65 species of shrubs, close to 300 varieties of grasses and vines, and 66,000 bulbs!
-For those interested in both the amazing flora and fauna of Little Island as well as some of its architectural aspects, check out the official Little Island audio tour.
+There are 30 species of trees, 65 species of shrubs, close to 300 varieties of grasses and vines, and 66,000 bulbs!
+It's a dream for those of you who are into botany.

 1. Pier 54 and the South Bridge